70th Infantry Division (United States): Cold War

 In 1979 the command was redesignated as the 70th Regiment (Infantry One Station Unit Training), 70th Division (Training).
 During Desert Storm in 1991 the 70th took over Infantry School operations at Fort Benning, Georgia.
 The command was formally inactivated in Michigan on 15 Nov.
 1996 and the 124th Army Reserve Command (ARCOM) adopted the division title and history the next day.
 In 2000 the 70th Regional Support Command became the 70th Regional Readiness Command and began developing a history and relationship with the 70th ID soldiers and association.

-Based upon the 2005 BRAC recommendations, Fort Lawton was closed and the 70th Regional Support Command deactivated in 2009.
+Based upon the 2005 BRAC recommendations, Fort Lawton was closed and the 70th Regional Support Command inactivated in 2009.